natalieagus/natalieagus.github.io/50002/50002problem_set_2.md

 >
 >2. **The minimal sum of products is :** $\overline{B}A + \overline{B} \text{ } \overline{C} + BC$.
 You can draw a combinational circuit of this by adding OR gate for every +, INV (where necessary for negated input) with AND gate for every *pair* of input in the minimal sum of products:
 ><img src="https://www.dropbox.com/s/39en3zjm86f3h6l/sumofpdt.png?raw=1"  width="50%" height = "50%">
-><br>To turn AND and ORs into just NANDs, we can turn the AND into NAND and add an inverter:
+><br>To turn AND and ORs into just NANDs, we can do this in two steps.
+First, turn the AND into NAND and add an inverter:
 ><img src="https://www.dropbox.com/s/o52diqfidgb7dul/sumofpdt1.png?raw=1"  width="50%" height = "50%">
 ><br>
 >Then apply DeMorgan law: